mrbooshehri/my_devops-journey/docker/README.md

 * Rest API: To instruct docker container what to do
 * Command line interface (CLI)

-## Older version of dockr
+## Older version of docker
 * Docker had two major components:
 	* The docker daemon
 	* LXC
 * The docker daemon was a monolithic binary
-* LXC provided the daemon with access to the fundemental building-blocks of containers existed in the linux kernel.
+* LXC provided the daemon with access to the fundamental building-blocks of containers existed in the Linux kernel.

 ## What is cgroups
-Cgroups are a kernel mechanism for limiting and measuring the total resorces usedd by a group of process runing on a system.
-For example, you can apply CPU, momory, network, or IO quotas
+Cgroups are a kernel mechanism for limiting and measuring the total resources used by a group of process running on a system.
+For example, you can apply CPU, memory, network, or IO quotas

 ## What is Namespace
 Namespaces are a kernel measuring for limiting the visibility that a